RayhanAli97/RayhanAli97/README.md

 //Project: front-end website build using HTML5/CSS
 Theme: Restaurant

 Here is a project part of my University module.
 I was reuqired to design a friendly user-interface in relation to our discussed lectures with interest.
-We are required to pic a topic of our choice.
+We are required to choose a topic of our choice.

-Please open the index homepage through the chrome browser for best experience.
-Please keep all files in its folders.

 Navigational features: